JCSDA/jedi-docs/docs/inside/jedi-components/saber/UKMO.rst

 Future
 ------
 In the future we expect to be changing the naming of the variables.
-Full levels will have the "_at_interface" suffix, half-levels (not including level above model top) will no longer have a suffix, and half-levels including level above model top will include suffix "_including_point_above_model_top".
+Full levels will have the "_at_top_interfaces" suffix, half-levels (not including level above model top) will no longer have a suffix, and half-levels including level above model top will include suffix "_extended_up_by_1".

 Index